simbo1905/thinbus-srp-js/README.md

 If you upgrade versions of the jar then you must **always** extract the js from the jar and replace the script(s) your webapp uses.
 Alternatively you could write a servlet which serves the js directly from the jar file.
 There will be no support for running old js files against newer Java release.

 Choose the hashing algorithm you wish to use and then configure matching Javascript and Java SRP session objects.
 You **should** use your own safe prime numbers `N` and `g` as outlined below.
-SHA-256 is the strongest hash algorithm Java 1.7 or 1.8 support out of the box so it is recommended.
+SHA-256 is the strongest hash algorithm Java 1.7/1.8 support out of the box so it is recommended.
 (I have yet to try a custom JCA to enable SHA3).
 The Javascript SHA-256 client session configuration is in `thinbus-srp6a-config-sha256.js`.
 The corresponding Java server SRP session class is `SRPJavascriptServerSessionSHA256`.
 The Java code is configured via constructor parameters.
 The JavaScript code is configured by defining an `SRP6CryptoParams` object literal before you include the `thinbus-srp6a-config-sha256.js` file:

 ```Javascript
 var SRP6CryptoParams= {